jQAssistant/jqassistant/_posts/2014-07-09-cdi-are-you-doing-it-right.md

 </jqa:jqassistant-rules>
 ```

 Still not convinced about advantages of constructor injection?
 Take your time.
 But meanwhile you can always prevent the existing beans from getting cluttered up with too many dependencies.

-The current version of jQAssistant introduced CDI plugin with "Cdi:InjectionPoint" concept.
 Following query can be used to set a rule to report beans with more than 5 field injection points.

 ```xml
 <jqa:jqassistant-rules